 Surgical Procedure:

 • Sedative drugs have a tendency to slow bowel movements down, which might increase the risk for colic.
-Watch your horse carefully for any signs of colic in the first 24 hours following standing surgery and to make sure that he/she is passing droppings.
-Provision of a laxative diet / grass may be helpful after surgery to reduce the risk of impaction colic.
+Watch your horse carefully for any signs of colic, especially in the first 24 hours following standing surgery and to make sure that he/she is passing droppings.
+Provision of a laxative diet / grass may be helpful immediately after surgery to reduce the risk of impaction colic.
 If your horse needs to be kept on box rest after his/her surgery, then it is particularly important to make sure that he/she is passing droppings regularly and has free access to ad lib water.
 If possible (check with your vet) he/she will likely benefit from being walked out of the stable several times a day.